 Reception Curriculum Overview

-The Early Years curriculum comprises seven areas of learning covering each Early Learning Goal (ELG).
+The National Curriculum for Early Years comprises seven areas of learning covering each Early Learning Goal (ELG).

 The prime areas of learning are: